 Luckily the campground had hot showers so I took my time and washed away the stress from a difficult day.

 Day 9 - Duntroon to Dunedin

-After a good night's sleep I topped up on my water reserves and packed up.
+After a good night's sleep, I topped up on my water reserves and packed up.
 I'm starting to feel a lot more comfortable with the process of slinging up the hammock and taking it down.
 Especially when there are bugs around.

 Soon after I found out why I was on "Tunnel Rd".
 After seeing the worrying reflection of mud just at the entrance of the tunnel I turned on my lights and kept my fingers figuratively crossed.
 This is where I found out my front light is basically useless.
 Barely making out the walls one meter away from me.

-Effectively in the dark I kept moving, hoping that whatever just went down my back was just a water droplet, and the feeling on my legs was just mud.
+Effectively in the dark, I kept moving, hoping that whatever just went down my back was just a water droplet, and the feeling on my legs was just mud.

 Slowly getting closer to the coast the air got that salty seaside smell and the breeze got colder.

 My plan was to get a scenic coastline train from there to Middlemarch where I'd be able to start the next "official" trail immediately.
 Sadly, it turns out that that isn't possible.
 I was faced with two options: cycle (basically a highway all the way) or get a coach to Dunedin where I can then catch the train.
-Well the first option is certainly what a low budget bikepacker would choose...but, well I didn't.
-For some reason over the past few days every morning has been amazing and I'm excited to get going.
-But by the evening I just want the trip to go faster.
+Well, the first option is certainly what a low budget bikepacker would choose...but, well I didn't.
+For some reason over the past few days, every morning has been amazing and I'm excited to get going.
+But in the evening I just want the trip to go faster.
 I've certainly starting to get the feeling I've got what I wanted from this adventure.

 Otago Gold Rush

 Day 10 - Dunedin to Daisybank